Basic Concepts of Geostatistics for the Oil & Gas Industry

-Learn the basic concepts and methods underlying the use of geostatistics for Oil & Gas
+Learn the basic concepts and methods underlying the use of geostatistics in the Oil & Gas industry.

 The course objective is to present the basic concepts and methods underlying the use of geostatistics for Oil & Gas in general.